-The Schemes are entities of the kind referred to in ASIC Corporations (Related Scheme Reports) Instrument 2015/839 and in accordance with that Instrument, Schemes with common Responsible Entity (or related Responsible Entities) can include their financial reports in adjacent columns in a single set of financial report.
+The Schemes are entities of the kind referred to in ASIC Corporations (Related Scheme Reports) Instrument 2015/839.
+In accordance with the legislative instrument, registered schemes with common Responsible Entity (or related Responsible Entities) are permitted to include their financial statements in adjacent columns in a single financial report.